 Given their elemental importance, it should then follow that the pronunciation of names should also matter.
 And perhaps they do.
-That is, until we deem a name too “difficult.”
-But what makes a name “difficult” to pronounce?
+That is, until we deem a name too “difficult”—but what makes a name “difficult” to pronounce?

 The learning and pronunciation of unfamiliar names is a skill and practice that needs to be valued, honed, and exercised.
-But instead, as New York artist N’Jameh Camara points out, many people choose to shed their own responsibility for name-learning by writing names off as “too challenging.”
+But instead, as New York artist N’Jameh Camara points out, many people choose to shed their own responsibility for name-learning by writing certain names off as “too challenging.”
 So what does it signal when we communicate that an unfamiliar name is not worth learning?

-For those of us who experience discrimination for our identities, chronic mispronunciation of our names in the classroom and the workplace can be especially painful.
+For those of us who experience discrimination based on our identities, chronic mispronunciation of our names in the classroom and the workplace can be especially painful.
 Refusal to learn the correct pronunciation can feel like erasure—another signal of not being welcome.
 To better understand why these seemingly harmless acts can have such a deep impact on someone’s sense of belonging, I would like to share my own story.

 I grew up as one of the few Asians (and people of color) in a predominantly white suburb in New Jersey.
 When I was in kindergarten, a boy asked me if I was the kind of monster who ate dogs—he had heard that all Asians eat pets.
 Throughout my elementary school years, people would exclaim “ching chong, ching chong!” and ask me what this meant in my language.
-It was clear.
-I was different.
+It was clear: I was different.

-As a young person born in the U.S., I did my best to minimize or erase the elements of my life that signaled “Other”-ness or “foreignness.”
+As a young person born in the U.S., I did my best to minimize or erase the elements of my life that signaled “otherness" or “foreignness.”
 This was the only way I knew how to cope with the shame and embarrassment I felt for being born to a non-white family.
 I begged my mom to pack bologna or PB&J sandwiches instead of Korean food for lunch.
 By the time I entered middle school, I stopped speaking Korean to my parents and grandparents.
 I was desperate to be accepted, to be above reproach, to be alarmingly normal—in short, to belong.

 However, even when acceptance was my primary goal in my younger years, I was always unapologetic about my name: Yejin.
 I could hear the anxiety in a substitute teacher’s voice when trying to read my name off for attendance, and I would preemptively correct them.
 I found new and creative ways of explaining phonetics—to give people more tools to say my name, to see me, to respect me.
 Despite all my efforts, a majority of my peers never learned how to say my name.
-My continued attachment to “Yejin”, even during periods of intentional assimilation, served as a glimmer of hope that one day, people would accept me for who I was.
+My continued attachment to “Yejin,” even during periods of intentional assimilation, served as a glimmer of hope that one day, people would accept me for who I was.

 From the schoolyard to the workplace

 Once I entered the workforce, I assumed that my name would no longer be a source of drama.
 This was sadly not the case.
-Colleagues and bosses would say things like, “Don’t you have an American name?” or “It’s too hard, I’m just going to make up a nickname for you” or “You can’t expect me to say your name correctly since it’s not in English.”
+Colleagues and bosses would say things like, “Don’t you have an American name?” or “It’s too hard, I’m just going to make up a nickname for you,” or “You can’t expect me to say your name correctly since it’s not in English.”
 Even now, as a professional in my 30's, I continue to confront folks who resist or become defensive about my corrections.